mcastillo3/JourneyHub_AndroidApp/README.md

 Added searchview to menu vacation list.
 Created ExcursionView Model to handle search functionality and displaying excursions.
 Optimized code for "adding samples" in VacationDetails.
 Created a ExcursionViewModelFactory viewmodel to pass the associated vacation int to ExcursionViewModel to get excursions.
+Added login screen to activity_main.
+Refactored MainActivity class and added login validation, using sample login username: "user" and password: "1234".